Sen. Portman Warns Biden Against Going It Alone On COVID-19 Relief

 Portman is undecided on how he will vote but expressed concerns over the precedent of holding a trial for someone who is no longer in office.

 "I've got a duty as a juror and I think senators should listen to the arguments on both sides before they make their decision.
-That's what I intend to do," he said, noting he wants to hear arguments from both sides on the question of the trial's constitutionality.
+That's what I intend to do," he said, noting he wants to hear arguments on the question of the trial's constitutionality.

-But he adds: "Right up to the end, of course, a president needs to be accountable."
+But he added: "Right up to the end, of course, a president needs to be accountable."

-The second question he'll be considering, he says, is whether convicting Trump would create more polarization in the country.
+The second question he'll be considering, he said, is whether convicting Trump would create more polarization in the country.

 "Bringing the country together is important right now.
 We need to heal.
 And, you know, the question is, how do we do that best, and do we further the divisions and the polarization and create even more problems by one approach or another?"